Nearly ten years ago, Joe Gebbia, the founder of hotel-alternative service Airbnb, unknowingly let a kidnapper spend the night in his home.

 - There are too many links in the footer of the page.

-- Social media icons only serve as a distraction, allowing prospects to abandon the landing page
+- Social media icons only serve as a distraction, allowing prospects to abandon the post-click landing page.

-Here’s another Airbnb landing page focused on the same goal:
+Here’s another Airbnb post-click landing page focused on the same goal:

 This one, however, uses different persuasive elements to make the same case for becoming a host.
 Let’s look at them individually.